DAPPA Technologies

 Approach

-Research showed that fit uncertainty and lack of visual confidence were the biggest barriers to purchase.
+Surveying 282 shoppers showed that fit uncertainty and lack of visual confidence were the biggest barriers to purchase.

 Working in rapid build > measure > learn cycles, I focused the product around 3 pillars: virtual try-on for visualisation, price tracking to reduce hesitation, and social sharing to bring external validation into the buying process.